Dynamical discontinuities in repeated weak measurements revealed by complex weak values: Protocol presentation

-is the weak value of the observable $\hat{O}_S$.\\ The Kraus operator remains non-unitary at first order in $g$ as long as the imaginary part of the weak value is nonzero.
+The Kraus operator remains non-unitary at first order in $g$ as long as the imaginary part of the weak value is nonzero.
 To generate a dynamical process and observe discontinuities in the expectation value of certain observables in the meter’s final state, the weak measurement protocol is applied $n$ times, each involving a different system prepared in the same initial state, as illustrated in Fig.~\ref{fig:protocol_drawing}.
 Consequently, the meter state after the $n$ applications is